kreid92/550_final/README.md

 Output: The outputs of the code.
 Raw Data: Original dataset.

-All parts of the project are combined in `Final_Reid.Rmd`
+All parts of the project are combined in `final_reid.rmd`

 ## Building the Project